Detection of ultracold neutrons with powdered scintillator screens: UCN detection results

-YAP:Ce and LYSO:Ce were almost void of the re-triggering problem, and the background was subtracted without any modification.
-Figure~\ref{fig:yap_bkg} shows a low-energy spectrum of YAP:Ce in detail.
-Compared to ZnS:Ag, the lower light output of YAP:Ce has a smaller separation between the signal and background region.
-This separation may be increased with a more efficient light collection system.
+YAP:Ce and LYSO:Ce are largely free of retriggering effects, and their backgrounds were subtracted without additional corrections.
+Figure~\ref{fig:yap_bkg} shows the low pulse-integral region of the YAP:Ce spectrum in detail.
+Compared to ZnS:Ag, the lower light output of YAP:Ce results in a smaller separation between the signal and background regions.
+This separation could be improved with a more efficient light-collection system.

-The background-subtracted spectra for the measurement between YAP:Ce and ZnS:Ag are shown in Figure~\ref{fig:final_spectra}.
-The smaller light output of YAP:Ce results as a narrower energy spectrum.
-UCN counts were obtained by integrating both spectra over all histogram bins.
-To take into account different scintillator screens sizes, integrated UCN counts are divided by the screens' area, and UCN areal count densities are compared.
-Table~\ref{tab:UCN_results} lists the results with YAP:Ce detecting about 20\% more UCN per squared centimeter than ZnS:Ag.
+The background-subtracted pulse-integral spectra for the comparison between YAP:Ce and ZnS:Ag are shown in Figure~\ref{fig:final_spectra}.
+The lower light output of YAP:Ce results in a narrower spectrum.
+Total UCN counts were obtained by integrating each spectrum over all histogram bins.
+To account for differences in scintillator screen size, the integrated counts were normalized to the screen area, yielding UCN areal count densities.
+The results, summarized in Table~\ref{tab:UCN_results}, show that YAP:Ce detects approximately 20\% more UCN per square centimeter than ZnS:Ag.